 A loved one is dying and I can’t be at his (her) bedside…

 Such a situation causes distress.
 However, Christian faith offers much hope.
-For we believe that through prayer we can unite with the loved one who is about to pass away.
+We believe that through prayer we can unite with a loved one who is about to pass away.

 Don Paul Denizot

-Prayer enables me to unite with people, the living and the dead.
-Thus through prayer and love I can also unite with people who are about to pass away.
+Prayer enables to unite with people, the living and the dead.
+Thus, through prayer and love, I can similarly unite with people who are about to pass away.

-Despite the physical distance that keeps us apart, I can touch the heart of my loved one by asking the Lord to comfort him (her), bring him (her) solace, and let him (her) know that I love him (her).
+Despite physical distance keeping us apart, I can touch my loved one’s heart by asking the Lord to comfort him (her), bring him (her) solace, and let him (her) know that I love him (her).

-Indeed we believe that the love we have for one another and uniting us, comes from God, and that this relation remains alive, despite distance, grief, and even beyond death.
+Indeed we believe that the love we have for one another and that bonds us together, comes from God, and that relationship remain alive, despite distance, separation, grief, and even beyond death.

-This is the very testimony of Saint Faustina who used to pray for – and was present in spirit to – the agonizing.
-She got them to trust in Divine Mercy as they were in their passing away.
+This is the very testimony of Saint Faustina who used to pray for – and was spiritually attending to – the agonizing.
+She got them to trust in Divine Mercy as they prepared to pass away.

-Alike St Faustina, I too can pray to God to spiritually reach a familiar (or a stranger) who is on the verge of dying: “Lord, help me unite with him (her) in my presently difficult situation; I petition on his (her) behalf, seeking to help bring him (her) comfort, consolation, and peace; pray receive him (her) in your Kingdom.”
+Alike St Faustina, I too can pray to God to spiritually reach someone (a kin or a stranger) who is on the verge of dying: “Lord, help me unite with him (her) in my presently difficult situation; I petition on his (her) behalf, seeking to help bring him (her) comfort, consolation, and peace; pray receive him (her) in your Kingdom.”

-Moreover, through praying in the communion of saints, we believe that the Blessed Virgin Mary, our Mother, the angels, and all the saints come to us at our beloved’s bedside as he (she) is about to meet with Love Itself.
+Moreover, praying through of the communion of saints, we believe that the Blessed Virgin Mary, our Mother, the angels, and all the saints will attend to our beloved as he (she) is about to meet with Love Itself.

 Love is stronger than death.

-issued two leaflets of prayer (to download freely)
+issued several leaflets of prayer (to download freely)

 with the departed?